NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/OHIFModeGallery/Readme.md

 Gallery
 - [ ] WIP Example mode and extension + publish to NPM.
-- [ ] WIP Create mode galery page which consumes markdown files to generate a page with a title, description, dependencies, images and copyable install commands.
+- [x] Create mode galery page which consumes markdown files to generate a page with a title, description, dependencies, images and copyable install commands.

 ### Stretch Goals